 Almost exactly a year ago, I took fourteen of my readers on a foodie trip to Copenhagen.
 I had booked the full experience at Noma, Geranium, and Barr, as well as some optional casual spots like Barabba, 108 the Corner, Sanchez, and Slurp Ramen.
 The food tour was a cooperation with the travel agency Norsk Tur.
 Much to my surprise, people as far away as Porto, Houston, and Washington D.C signed up.
 Obviously, I was excited, but also a bit nervous before the journey.
-Although I was confident that I had selected great restaurants who would take great care of us, the tasks of being a travel guide and host was new to me.
+Although I was confident that I had selected great restaurants that would take great care of us, the tasks of being a travel guide and host was new to me.
 Fortunately, something magical seems to happen when you put a bunch of foodies together.
 The common interest in food is a seemingly endless conversation starter.
-My guests enjoyed each others company so much, that several of them have since met up again on privately arranged trips.
+My guests enjoyed each other’s company so much, that several of them have since met up again on privately arranged trips.
 How cool is that?!

 Sign Up For My Newsletter